You are here:

 The Flat Creek IMM site has been divided into three operable units or OUs:

 - OU1 – Town of Superior.
 Limited to the shallow soils at residential and other properties in Superior.

 - OU2 – Flat Creek Watershed.
 Includes the mine site where the contamination originated, the stream corridor down-gradient of the mine, and the overall site groundwater and surface water issues.

 - OU3 – Wood Gulch Mine Waste Repository.
 Consists of the mine-waste repository that is being constructed specifically to accept wastes from OU1 and OU2

 The source of excess concentrations of lead, arsenic, antimony and manganese in the town of Superior is believed to be mine waste from the IMM that was imported to individual properties, generally for use as fill in driveways and under structures.
 The material was free, easy to transport and had characteristics that made it desirable for these uses.
 Mine waste was also used in municipal road construction, and on municipal properties such as the school track and fairgrounds.

-Migration routes considered at OU1 include soil and wind erosion.
-Migration of contaminants of concern (COCs) into surface water and groundwater is possible and will be addressed under OU2.
+Migration routes considered at OU1 included soil and wind erosion.
+Historical migration of contaminants of concern (COCs) into surface water and groundwater was possible and will be addressed under OU2.
 Ecological risk will also be addressed under OU2.